pulumi/workshops/github-aws-cicd-advanced/README.md

 <!-- markdownlint-disable MD033 -->

 > [!NOTE]
-> **Presenter**: Any steps labeled "[prep]" should be completed prior the workshop.
+> **Presenter**: Any step labeled "[prep]" should be completed prior the workshop.
 Any steps labeled "[live]" are meant be completed live.
-In addition, all steps should have a completed version with the `-done` suffix in case the live demo goes awry.
+In addition, all steps should have been completed under the `./infra-done` folder.

 ## 🧰 Prerequisites